What is Azure Internet of Things (IoT)?

 - Manage the firmware installed on your devices.

 For example, in a remote monitoring solution for an oil pumping station, the services use telemetry from the pumps to identify anomalous behavior.
-When a cloud service identifies an anomaly, it can automatically send a command back to the device to take a corrective action.
-This process generates an automated feedback loop between the device and the cloud that greatly increases the solution efficiency.
+When a cloud service identifies an anomaly, it can automatically send a command to the device to take a corrective action.
+This process implements an automated feedback loop between the device and the cloud that greatly increases the solution efficiency.

 - Security including physical security, authentication, authorization, and encryption